4 min read

 Be a Friend

-When someone scrapes their knee, we give them a band-aid and a hug.
-If you know someone who is struggling, and you ask them if they are okay don’t take a simple, “I’m fine” for an answer.
+When a child scrapes their knee, someone often give them a bandage and a hug.
+If you know someone who is struggling and you ask them if they are okay, don’t take a simple, “I’m fine” for an answer.
 If you are worried, be a friend.
-You can help with a practical offer, whether it is getting groceries for a senior or telling a youth they are not alone.
-People who feel alone are sometimes desperate, and reaching out is like offering a band-aid.
+You can help with a practical offer, whether it is getting groceries for a senior or telling a young person they are not alone.
+People who feel alone are sometimes desperate, and reaching out is like offering a bandage.
 You are letting them know that you recognize there is a problem and you might help them figure out how to address it.
 Just noticing tells them you care.
 If you see something, say something.

 See a Doctor if in Doubt

 While practicing your own mental health habits is important for wellness, mental health is also an inner biological function.
 Many of the most serious mental illnesses are triggered by chemical imbalances.
-What many people do not realize is that the primary age when these illnesses appear is from early pre-adolescence to early adulthood.
-If you notice a young person that you know well becoming quiet and withdrawn, you may need to help them get medical attention.
-The first stop might be a doctor (medical practitioner or family physician).
+What many people do not realize is that the primary age when these illnesses appear is from early preadolescence to early adulthood.
+If you notice a young person that you know well is becoming quiet and withdrawn, you may need to help them get medical attention.
+The first stop might be a doctor such as a medical practitioner or family physician.
 You may need a psychiatrist to help diagnose particular illnesses.
-Psychiatrists are trained medically to understand mental health disease processes, such as clinical depression, and post-partum depression, as well as the family of illnesses that include schizophrenia, bipolar disorder and many other mental illnesses.
+Psychiatrists are trained medically to understand mental health disease processes, such as clinical depression, and postpartum depression, as well as the family of illnesses that include schizophrenia, bipolar disorder, and many other mental illnesses.
 With proper treatment, illness symptoms may be reduced, but without treatment, the disease may advance.
 Sometimes people think that mental illnesses can be cured through hard work.
 However, illness that is caused by disease processes cannot be cured by hard work any more than the flu or colds are cured by wishing them away.

 Taking Care of Trauma